eclipse-archived/codewind-docs/docs/_documentations/importing-existing-projects.md

 MicroProfile projects must be configured to build by using Maven.

-**Note:** for an example of a working MicroProfile application, create a new MicroProfile project in Codewind.
+**Note:** For an example of a working MicroProfile application, create a new MicroProfile project in Codewind.
 You can see the `pom.xml` file contents and use the file as a template when you configure your project's `pom.xml` file.

 Configure your `pom.xml` file as follows: